va7sdf/va7sdf.github.io/_posts/2019-05-21-jekyll-and-github-pages.md

 *	**_sass** [optional] is the location of `*.scss` files used to generate CSS for your site.

-If you want to change a gem-based theme, you create the directory or directories that correspond to the files you want to change.
+If you want to modify a gem-based theme, you create the directory or directories that correspond to the files you want to modify.
 You then add file(s) with your changes to these directories.
 Think of this similar to function overloading or WordPress Child Themes.
-To view the theme's contents, execute: `tree $(bundle show minima)`
+To view the theme's contents, execute: `tree $(bundle show minima)`.

 Changing themes is beyond the scope of this presentation.